The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Comparative Analysis of System Performance through the Years

 For Ad-hoc tasks, MyScéal, LifeSeeker, and LIFEXPLORE achieved high scores across multiple years, indicating robust performance in open-ended tasks.
 However, MEMORIA and Memento struggled throughout, despite some year-on-year improvement.
 For example, MEMORIA increased its score from 13 in 2022 to 25 in 2024, but this remained below the top scores.
 The spread of scores across teams was widest for Ad-hoc tasks, reflecting the challenge of achieving high accuracy in unrestricted submission formats.

 Overall, regular teams exhibited a mix of trends, with some improving significantly over time and others struggling to maintain consistency.
 It is also important to note that the systems are changing every year to incorporate new approaches and techniques, which can impact performance.
 The variability in scores across tasks and years highlights the complexity of lifelog retrieval and the need for teams to continuously adapt to remain competitive.
+These score patterns over time motivate a closer look at \emph{query difficulty}, which may help explain several of the fluctuations noted above.